Virtual Routers

 Manage Virtual Routers

 When you click Manage Virtual Routers on the Virtual Routers pane, the Manage Virtual Routers page appears.
 This page displays the existing virtual routers on the device and the associated interfaces.
 In this page, you can Add Virtual Router (add virtual router icon) to the device.
 You can also Edit (edit icon) and Delete (delete icon) user-defined virtual routers.
 You cannot edit or remove a global virtual router.
-You can only View (View button) the details of a global virtual router.
+You can only View (View icon) the details of a global virtual router.

 Create a Virtual Router